 The simplest type of electro-optic modulator is a phase modulator containing only a Pockels cell, where an electric field (applied to the crystal via electrodes) changes the phase delay of a laser beam sent through the crystal.
 The polarization of the input beam often has to be aligned with one of the optical axes of the crystal, so that the polarization state is not changed.

 Many applications require only a small (periodic or nonperiodic) phase modulation.
 For example, this is often the case when one uses an EOM for monitoring and stabilizing a resonance frequency of an optical resonator.
-Resonant modulators (see below) are often used when a periodic modulation is sufficient, and make possible a large modulation depth with a moderate drive voltage.
-The modulation depth can in some cases be so high that dozens of sidebands are generated in the optical spectrum (comb generators, frequency combs).
+Resonant modulators (see below) are often used when a sinusoidal modulation of fixed frequency is required, and make possible a large modulation depth with a moderate drive voltage.
+The modulation depth can in some cases be so high that dozens of sidebands are generated in the optical spectrum (comb generators, → frequency combs).

 Combined with other optical elements, in particular with polarizers, Pockels cells can be used for other kinds of modulation.
 In particular, an amplitude modulator (Figure 2) is based on a Pockels cell for modifying the polarization state and a polarizer for subsequently converting this into a change in transmitted optical amplitude and power.